arthurk2323/hospital_readmissions_nlp/README.md

   <li>Multinomial Naives Bayes</li>
   <li>Random Forest</li>
   <li>K-Nearest Neighbors</li>
-  <li>Decision Tree/li>
+  <li>Decision Tree</li>
   <li>Gradient Boost</li>
   <li>Ensemble (Voting)</li>
 </ol>

 One thing to consider was the class imbalance.
 There were ~3K positive cases and ~50K negative cases.
-I tried three methods to mitigate the class imbalance: undersampling the negative case, passing in class weights, and implementing SMOTE.
+I tried three methods to mitigate the class imbalance:
+1. Undersampling the negative case
+2. Passing in class weights
+3. Implementing SMOTE

 However, the undersampling of the negative case worked the best.
 In addition, the tfidf vectorizer worked better than the count vectorizer.
 Therefore for models 1-7, I used the undersampling method and the tfidf vectorizer to model through a pipeline.
-I also wanted to focus on the recall/sensitivity score for this project because I wanted to make sure I had a lower false negative rate of accidently misclassifying those who are going to be readmitted as those who will not be readmitted.
+I also wanted to focus on the recall/sensitivity score for this project because I wanted to make sure I had a lower false negative rate or accidently misclassifying those who are going to be readmitted as those who will not be readmitted.
+When I focused on recall for my grid search, I noticed that in some cases, the recall was very high, but accuracy was very low.
+Therefore, I decided to look at both recall and accuracy, and tried to find the model that had good scores for both.

-For the dummy model (model 0), the recall score 6%.
+For the dummy model (model 0) without any class imbalance mitigation, the recall score 6%.
 As for models 1-7, the following figure shows the recall scores.
 ![30_day_readmit](./images/Model_Sensitivity_Scores.png)

-[insert additional analysis on which model is the best after finishing fine tuning the model]

-[insert image on top words for positive and negative cases]
+We found that model 7, the ensemble model had the best scores.
+Though model 4 had a higher recall score, the accuracy score was much lower than that of model 7.
+Therefore, I deteremined that model 7 was the best model.
+The following figure is the confusion matrixes of the train and test of model 7.

+[insert confusion matrix]

 Once I had processed the discharge summary text data, I took the predicted values using my best model and attached them to the other features of my dataset such as patient demographics and diagnoses.
 I ran this new dataset through models again, and the recall scores are shown in the figure below.